confluentinc/librdkafka/MIGRATION.md

   There are several changes in the common configuration.
 Each config property is discussed.
   If there needs to be any change, the property is highlighted.

-  * **`createPartitioner`**: this is not supported (YET).
-For behaviour identical to the Java client (the DefaultPartitioner), use the `rdKafka` block, and set the property `partitioner` to `murmur2_random`.
-This is critical when planning to produce to topics where messages with certain keys have been produced already.
+  * **`createPartitioner`**: this is not supported yet.
+The default behaviour is identical to the DefaultPartitioner, and compatible with Java client's default partitioner.
+                            This corresponds to the librdkafka property `partitioner` and the value `murmur2_random`.
   * **`retry`**: See the section for retry above.
 The producer config `retry` takes precedence over the common config `retry`.
   * `metadataMaxAge`: Time in milliseconds after which to refresh metadata for known topics.
 The default value remains 5min.
 This corresponds to the librdkafka property `topic.metadata.refresh.interval.ms` (and not `metadata.max.age.ms`).